engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 = The font in my Twitter feed isn't inherited from my website =

-Be default your Twitter feed should inherit the font from your website.
-If this isn't the case then it's possible that something in the theme is preventing this from happening.
+By default, your Twitter feed should automatically inherit the font from your website.
+If this isn't the case, then it's possible that something in the theme is preventing this from happening.
 An issue that we've run into before is that &lt;code&gt; tags are added into the Twitter feed widget HTML by either the theme, another plugin, or perhaps even the custom-twitter-feeds shortcode being wrapped in code tags in your page editor.

-To fix this;
+To fix this:

 1) First – go to your page editor, click on the 'Text' tab in the top right of the editor box, and check whether the [custom-twitter-feeds] shortcode is being wrapped in &lt;code&gt; tags, like so: &lt;code&gt;[custom-twitter-feeds]&lt;/code&gt;.
 If it is, then remove them.